pzhaojohnson/RNA2Drawer/README.md

 Notably, RNA2Drawer can draw structures from the X and Y coordinates of bases in a [RiboSketch](https://rnastructure.cancer.gov/ribosketch/) (RS) file.

-Alternatively, RNA2Drawer can draw structures from a file containing base coordinates formatted in the following way.
+Alternatively, RNA2Drawer can draw structures from a file containing the coordinates of bases formatted in the following way.
 For example, the following would draw a small hairpin named `small_hairpin`.

 `>small_hairpin`<br />
 `ACCCUUUUGGGA`<br />